-The EHL Bachelor of Science in International Hospitality Management has been the jewel in the school's crown since 1893 and an BSc accredited degree by the Swiss government HES-SO for over 20 years.
-Known for its hands on, practical approach where academic theory is tightly married to industry savoir-faire, it is a degree program that boasts high employability and many transferable skills.
+The EHL Bachelor of Science in International Hospitality Management has been a top program since 1893 and has held HES-SO accreditation for over 20 years.
+Known for its hands-on, practical approach where academic theory is tightly married to industry savoir-faire, it is a degree program that boasts high employability and many transferable skills.

 1. Why is work experience important?